Thursday, 10 June 2021

 Peladon's soldiers wear a Greco-Roman influenced, but still slightly futuristic, set of armor worn with kilts; the chest armor is segmented, with the commander having more segments.

-The Earth ambassador that briefly appears in the last episode wears a black gown, silvery shawl and black hat lined with the same material; I'd imagine only the shawl was made from scratch and the hat altered, simply due to it being made for a very minor character.
+The Earth ambassador that briefly appears in the last episode wears a black gown, silvery shawl and black hat lined with the same material; sadly there are no production photos showing off this costume better.

 'The Sea Devils'